Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Technical Overview

 \subsubsection{Glauber Dynamics}

-Glauber Dynamics~\cite{glauber1963time} is a well known sampling algorithm designed to sample from the Gibbs measures corresponding to Hamiltonians such as the Ising or Hardcore models.
-Since sampling from a Gibbs measure at arbitrarily high inverse temperatures is equivalent to exact optimization, for most hard problems there exists a critical threshold beyond which the Glauber dynamics no longer mixes efficiently.
-Performing Markov Chain search with Glauber dynamics has two advantages, if the problem is constrained then it provides a natural way to search with a distribution whose support is restricted to feasible solutions only.
-On the other hand, if the Glauber dynamics mixes for positive inverse temperatures, then low-energy solutions are disproportionately favored compared to the uniform distribution and the result in Markov Chain Search is asymptotically faster than unstructured search~(see Lemma~\ref{lem:positive-beta-overlap}.
-In each case, we will consider classical algorithms that search using the Glauber dynamics at an inverse temperature slightly below the critical threshold where mixing takes exponential time.
-We demonstrate in Section~\ref{sec:glauber_dynamics} that for three models of interest, we obtain super-quadratic speedups over polynomially-mixing Glauber dynamics.
-These models are: \begin{enumerate} \item \textbf{The Maximum Independent Set problem (or hardcore model) on graphs of constant maximum degree:} For this problem the Glauber dynamics is shown to mix only upto critical temperatures that are negative.
+Glauber dynamics~\cite{glauber1963time} is a well known sampling algorithm designed to sample from the Gibbs measures corresponding to Hamiltonians such as the Ising or Hardcore models.
+Since sampling from a Gibbs measure at arbitrarily high inverse temperatures solves the exact optimization, for most hard problems there exists a critical threshold beyond which the Glauber dynamics no longer mixes efficiently, which is discussed in Section \ref{subsec:groverizing}.
+Performing Markov chain search with Glauber dynamics has two advantages, if the problem is constrained then it provides a natural way to search with a distribution whose support is restricted to feasible solutions only.
+On the other hand, if the Glauber dynamics mixes for positive inverse temperatures, then low-energy solutions are more favored compared to the uniform distribution and the result in Markov chain search is asymptotically faster than unstructured search.
+In each case, we will consider classical search algorithms that use the Glauber dynamics at for inverse-temperatures in the ranges specified in Table \ref{table:gibbs}.
+We demonstrate in Section~\ref{sec:glauber_dynamics} that for three models of interest, we obtain super-quadratic, but potentially asymptotically falling, speedups over polynomially-mixing Glauber dynamics.
+These models are: \begin{enumerate} \item \textbf{The Hardcore model on graphs of constant maximum degree:} For this problem the Glauber dynamics is shown to mix only up to critical temperatures that are negative.
 This means that our starting distribution favors small sets compared to large sets.
 However, there is the advantage that the Gibbs distribution has support only on independent sets (which are usually much fewer in number than $2^n$, which is the total number of subsets).
-In the case of random regular graphs of sufficiently high degree, we show that this Markov Chain Search algorithm is faster than unstructured search as well as the best known combinatorial algorithms for Maximum Independent Set. \item \textbf{The Ising Model on random regular graphs of constant maximum degree:} The Ising Model is an unconstrained optimization problem and there are $2^n$ feasible solutions.
-In this setting, the Glauber dynamics mixes upto a positive critical inverse-temperature, thus the starting stationary distribution favors low energy solutions and the Markov Chain search is faster than unstructured search. \item \textbf{The Sherrington Kirkpatrick Model:} Like the Ising Model, the Sherringtok Kirkpatrick model is also unconstrained and the Glauber dynamics mixes upto a positive inverse temperature.
-In this case, however, the exponent of our advantage over quadratic speedup follows with $n$.
-Specifically, we show a quantum runtime of $\Ostar\left((\pi(\Estar)^{0.5-c(n)}\right)$ where $c(n) = \Theta(1/\log(n))$. \end{enumerate}
+In the case of random regular graphs of sufficiently high degree, we show that this Markov chain search algorithm is faster than unstructured search (Proposition \ref{prop:comparison-to-brute-force}) as well as the best known combinatorial algorithms for finding a maximum independent set. \item \textbf{The Antiferromagnetic Ising model on graphs of constant maximum degree:} The Antiferromagnetic Ising model is an unconstrained optimization problem, encompassing problems like MaxCut, and there are $2^n$ feasible solutions.
+In this setting, the Glauber dynamics mixes up to a positive critical inverse-temperature, thus the starting stationary distribution favors low energy solutions and the Markov chain search is faster than unstructured search (Proposition \ref{prop:ising_improve_over_brute_force}). \item \textbf{The Sherrington-Kirkpatrick model:} Like the Ising model, the Sherrington-Kirkpatrick model is also unconstrained.
+The Glauber dynamics has been shown to have fast mixing in total variation distance up to inverse-temperature $\beta < \frac{1}{4}$ \cite{chen2022localizationschemesframeworkproving}.
+We show that the quantum short-path algorithm applies to Glauber dynamics for SK within this $\beta$ range.
+Additionally MCS for this $\beta$ range outperforms bruteforce search (Proposition \ref{prop:sk_positive-beta-overlap}).
+However, mixing in Wasserstein-2 is possible all the way up to a known computational threshold of $\beta < 1$ \cite{alaoui2024samplingsherringtonkirkpatrickgibbsmeasure, celentano2022sudakovferniquepostampnewproof}. \end{enumerate}